A debit is used to record which of the following? | Study Prep in Pearson+

 Understand the concept of debits and credits: In accounting, debits and credits are used to record changes in accounts.
 A debit entry typically increases asset and expense accounts, while it decreases liability, equity, and revenue accounts.

-Analyze the options provided in the problem: Review each option to determine whether it aligns with the general rules of debits and credits.
+Analyze the options provided: Review each option to determine whether it aligns with the general rules of debits and credits.

 Option 1: 'An increase in a revenue account' - Revenue accounts are increased by credits, not debits.
 Therefore, this option is incorrect.